CrossMoDA/crossmoda.github.io/content/terms.md

 ## Acknowledgments

-This policy was created with the help of [GetTerms](https://getterms.io) and was last updated on November 10, 2020.
+This policy was created with the help of [GetTerms](https://getterms.io) and was last updated on March 8, 2021.